andersoncardoso/elixirschool/_posts/2018-06-18-configuration.md

 When our application starts it will attempt to retrieve those system variables, removing the `nil` values, and finally merging the options defined by our application configuration with the runtime configuration, giving precedence to the runtime options.

-Now we can use the `dev.exs` and `test.exs` files we're so accustomed to while also ensuring our final build artifact will be correctly setup, thus making configuration of deployments a breeze.
+Now we can use the `dev.exs` and `test.exs` files we're so accustomed to while also ensuring our final build artifact will be correctly set up, thus making configuration of deployments a breeze.

 What do you think of this approach?
 We'd love to hear your thoughts!